SEPI-BHR/MPL_Course_Final_Project_NSVD/README.md

 #### EXP3: This part is extra part which implemented by us to investigate more improvement.
 Here we combined the encoders but the caption and question generator programs are running sparately.
 - There are three notebooks created for this part.
-    - Caption train: changed architecture
+    - `com-cap-tr-final.ipynb`: changed architecture
-    - Question train: changed architecture
+    - `com-ques-tr-final.ipynb`: changed architecture
-    - Question test: changed architecture
+    - `com-ques-test-final.ipynb`: changed architecture

 - You ca find the results for this experiment as following: